NITSlN/NITSlN/README.md

 - 👋 Hi, I’m Nitish Sinha
-- 👀 I’m interested in Programing, Market reasearch and Analyzing
+- 👀 I’m interested in Programing, and Web development
-- 🌱 I’m currently learning SQL, Python,C++
+- 🌱 I’m currently learning Java, Web development technologies like node.js, express.js,mongoDB and React.js.
+- 👦 I'm learing new things daily and looking for opportunities to gain experience.
 - 📫 How to reach me - nitishgoku01@gmail.com

 <!---